mgks/mini-press/README.md

 # mini-press
-A minimal open source wordpress theme for neat bloggers.
+A minimal open source wordpress theme for tech bloggers.